 The one caveat was that bitumen needed to be applied hot.
 Piping hot, so as to form a liquid that could spread evenly. — And dangerously hot, because at times fires would occur.
 That’s not good, but it was the norm, until around 1960.

 From 1960 to present, there are a wide range of materials such as acrylics, EPDM, asphalt and polyester urethanes.
 The technical names and variations are numerous while liquid EPDM is arguably the most popular (and least costly option for DIY), though competition like high-end elastomeric silicone, acrylic, and urethane coatings certainly exists.

 A key difference is all these new age materials are applied cold, meaning there is zero need to heat them, in order to spread the material on the roof deck.
 They act as a membrane which encapsulates the roof with a waterproof layer and protects what’s underneath.

-Liquid roofing is very popular with DIY roof protection for RV’s, along with commercial roofing for added protection on flat roofs.
+Liquid roofing is very popular with the DIY roof protection applications for RVs or motorhomes, along with commercial roofing for added protection on flat roofs.
 Yet, they work just as well for residential properties that have a flat or low sloping roof.
 If you are utterly unfamiliar with liquid roof coating, take a look at the application process below:

 Cost and Value

 So, the cost question is what’s the price to seal the roof?
 And the answer is, it will vary. — It will depend on what the material is that’s being sealed (or whether it ought to be removed, or just thoroughly cleaned with a pressure washer), what the new material will be, the actual slope of the roof, and the experience along with guarantees the applicator is able to provide.